 Side Effects of Codeine You Should Seek Help For

-Opiate drugs in general interact with brain chemical processes in such a way as to predispose users to certain side effects.
-When used for prolonged periods of time, side effects of codeine quickly take shape leaving users vulnerable to health complications, abuse and addiction.
+In general, opiate drugs interact with brain chemical processes, predisposing users to certain side effects.
+When used for prolonged periods, side effects appear quickly, leaving users vulnerable to health complications, abuse and addiction.

 Codeine’s Mechanism of Action

-This degree of leeway allows codeine to alter most every major bodily process.
-Consequently, side effects of codeine develop out of codeine’s ability to change brain chemical processes over time.
+This degree of leeway allows codeine to alter nearly every major bodily process.
+Consequently, side effects of codeine develop out of the drug’s ability to change your brain chemical processes.

 Side Effects of Codeine